Informed Consent for Teletherapy and Online Therapy

 3) Efficacy

 Most research shows that teletherapy is about as effective as in-person psychotherapy.
-However, some therapists believe that something is lost by not being in the same room.
+However, some therapists and individuals believe that something is lost by not being in the same room.

 Teletherapy is not effective for the following groups: